Ancient Vessels

 Zipper

 The Zipper was considered a fast hydroplane of category 225.
 John Hacker designed this wonderful boat.
 Zipper illustrates the sobriety and the elegance of the runabouts of the 20s & 30s.
-Her planing hull was made to increase speed and to increase stability in tight turn.

 Click for more info